-Module I: AEP Theory: The Philosophy Behind the Therapy
+Module V: AEP Theory: The Philosophy Behind the Therapy

 Betty Cannon, Ph.D. and Robyn Chauvin, M.A.,L.P.C.

 The Training: Applied Existential Psychotherapy (AEP) interlaces the insights of contemporary existential and psychoanalytic approaches with techniques inspired by Gestalt and other experiential therapies.
 This class explores the theoretical background to AEP, especially its grounding in the existential phenomenology of Jean-Paul Sartre.
-Sources will include Betty Cannon's book on Sartre and Psychoanalysis along with many articles, videos, and book chapters on existential philosophy and therapy.
+Sources will include Betty Cannon's book on Sartre and Psychoanalysis along with material from the book she is currently writing on AEP and many articles, videos, and book chapters on existential philosophy and therapy.
 Demonstration videos and clips, live demonstrations, and experiential exercises provide examples of the importance of theory to practice.

 Students should come away with a thorough understanding of the importance of having a coherent philosophy of what it means to be human and how change occurs in psychotherapy and everyday life.
 Although we do not advise discussing philosophy in therapy, this philosophical grounding should help immensely in choosing effective interventions to help facilitate growth and change in the moment to moment practice of therapy.
 We will, however, emphasize that the decision to change or not to change is in the hands of the client, not the therapist.
 Learning to practice psychotherapy in what we call the "spirit of play" rather than in what Satre calls the "spirit of seriousness" should also help to address therapist issues such as burn-out and other outcomes of an overly "serious" (i.e., mechanistic and deterministic) approach to therapy.